jackgedge/iifo_systematic_review/docs/plan.md

 - Interventions or exposures
     - Humans that have:
         - Intentionally
-        - ingested a foreign object through the oral cavity (mouth).
+        - Ingested a foreign object through the oral cavity (mouth).

 - Comparisons or control group
     - Motivation/reason for ingestion: